Dito-gee/Quiz/README.md

 #### Target Audiences:

-•	Recruiters in the painting and decorating profession.
+•	Painting and decorating students and apprentices.

+•	Home improvement enthusiasts

-•	Individuals looking for a painter and decorator
+•	Educators and Assessors

 #### User Stories:

+###### Painting and Decorating Students & Apprentices
-•	As a user, I want to view some of the work the candidate has done.
+ •   As a Painting apprentice I want to test my technical knowledge so that I can prepare for trade certification exams

-•	As a user, I want to learn about the candidate’s knowledge and skills.
+ •   As a Vocational student I want to compare my scores with peers so that I can benchmark my progress

-•	As a user, I want to navigate the page to find what I require quickly and easily.
+ •   As a Trade school learner I want to receive explanations for answers so that I can understand mistakes

+###### DIY Painter and Decorators

-•	As a user, I want to reach out and contact the candidate.
+•   As a Home renovator I want to learn paint selection techniques so that I can choose the right products for my project.

+•   As first time DIYer I want to test basic safety knowledge so that I can avoid hazardous situations

-•	As a user, I want to know how to contact the candidate.
+•   As a Budget decorator I want to discover cost-saving methods so that I can achieve professional results affordably

+##### Educators & Assessors

-•	As a user, I want to find more about the candidate on social media.
+•   As an educator I want to track class performance so that I can identify knowledge gaps

-•	As a user, I want to be able to easily navigate throughout the site to find content.
+•   As a NVQ assessor I want to track an apprentice performance so that I can identify knowledge gaps

 #### Site Aims: